 Health Screening for Men: Why and When You Should Go to the Doctor

-There are three ways to screen for cancer, and more commonly, precancerous polyps, on the inside wall of the rectum and colon.
-According to the American Cancer Society (ACS), beginning at age 50, men should follow one of these three testing schedules:
+There are four ways to screen for cancer, and more commonly, precancerous polyps, on the inside wall of the rectum and colon.
+According to the American Cancer Society (ACS), beginning at age 50, men of average risk should follow one of these preferred testing schedules:

 - Personal history of colorectal cancer or adenomatous polyps

 - Strong family history of colorectal cancer or polyps

 - Family history of a hereditary colorectal cancer syndrome